Weatherhouse (album)

-Weatherhouse is the second album by the English musician Philip Selway, released on 7 October 2014.
-It features musicians Selway's backing band.
+Weatherhouse is the second album by the English musician Philip Selway, released on 6 October 2014.
+It features musicians in Selway's backing band.
 On 31 July 2014 a music video was released for the first single from the album, "Coming Up for Air".
 On 22 September 2014 a music video was released for another song on the album, "It Will End In Tears".
 Whereas Selway's first album, Familial (2010), was largely acoustic, Weatherhouse features more ambitious arrangements and electronic elements.

 Critical reception

 Weatherhouse received a score of 65 on Metacritic, indicating "generably favourable reviews".
 AllMusic gave the album three and a half out of 5, declaring it "an immaculately crafted, impossibly tasteful miniature".
 NME also gave it three and a half, writing that it showed that Selway was " a compelling artist in his own right" and shared elements with his work with Radiohead.

 Track listing

 Personnel

 Personnel adapted from Weatherhouse liner notes.